What can UniWebView do

 UniWebView is a Unity 3D plugin for adding a web view component to your Unity 3D mobile games on iOS and Android.
 It provides a set of abstract, cross-platforms, and high-level APIs in C#.
-With UniWebView, you can have some behaviors like a browser into your games without knowing anything about native development.
+That means you can implement your web view in your game without any knowledge of the underlying native platform.

 It boosts your development process dramatically when you need to show an announcement or notice, add a leader board for player rankings, or display any interactive web pages to your users.